Xenon-2/Futaba-Multiprotocol/README.md

 # Futaba-Multiprotocol
 Serial Multiprotocol interface for Futaba or every transmitter with PPM interface ( via trainer port ).

-Goal: Give to all futaba radios and more in general to all PPM capable radios the possibility to use the multiprotocol module.
+Goal: Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module.

 Adavantages: